-First stop was Big Daddy’s birthday Bar (Homemakers Centre) at Casula.
+First stop was Big Daddy’s Burger Bar (Homemakers Centre) at Casula.
 The weather was fresh (which is a euphemism for pretty cold) – however the sun was struggling to come out – which was a good sign.

 While waiting for the stragglers, it was time to enjoy a cup of coffee and for the more adventurous a mini- breakfast.
 Ultimately, fifteen cars arrived along with 23 members and guests.
 Amongst the group was a pair of extremely rare Nissan vehicles.
 A Nissan Mercedes Benz and a Nissan Kharmann Ghia!

 At 9.30am the convoy started trickling out of Big Daddy’s and heading towards the next stop – which was Appin Park, outside the Appin Hotel.
 Some vehicles deviated slightly from the proscribed route which meant different arrival times – but all arrived safely within about fifteen minutes of each other.

 After a short break, the convoy hit Appin Road and followed it through to Baden Powell Drive enroute to the Cataract Dam.
 The rather minute parking area was completely filled by the Z car entourage.

 For those who hadn’t been to the dam for a while they were reminded of the excellent views and the huge “water spout” at the base pumping out copious amounts of water – quite spectacular.
 After an extended photo session and a final viewing session – the convoy started to depart (probably to the relief of other visitors trying to find a parking spot).

 The Southern Gateway Centre was the next stop in the itinerary.
 Some of the party had a coffee while others walked around to enjoy the excellent views.

 A quick skim through the available travel brochures was a reminder of what the Wollongong area and its environs had to offer for the tourist.